Quiet Room Time

 Since so many friends and family members have requested it, I’ve included a list at the end of this post with links to various items from each category that I’ve included in our bins.

-In addition, we have four bins and a wagon full of different kinds of blocks.
-I also have a bag of simple paper bathroom cups that I count as “blocks.”
-Each day, both pairs get a set of blocks.
-So, they get each type of block every six days.
+We also have four additional bins and a wagon full of different kinds of blocks and a bag of simple paper bathroom cups that I count as “blocks.”
+Each day, both sets of kids get blocks to play with and we have enough that they rotate out about every 6 days.

-I also give each pair two coloring books (we have 100+ so we just rotate through them) and a bag of crayons each day.
+I also give each pair two coloring books (we have over 100 so we just rotate through them) and a bag of crayons each day.

 Puzzles